PERSONAL INJURY RESOURCES

 Contact an Experienced Michigan Personal Injury Law Firm for Immediate Assistance

-If you or a loved one suffered a catastrophic injury after any type of Michigan accident, contact the dedicated team of attorneys at Sommers Schwartz, P.C.
-For more than 45 years, we have fought for the rights of injured individuals as well as their families.
-Our team of experienced attorneys handles all types of personal injury cases in Detroit and across the state, helping our clients obtain the compensation they need to move on with their life.
+If you or a loved one suffered a serious injury, contact the attorneys at Sommer Schwartz.
+For more than four decades, we have fought for the rights of injured individuals and their families.
+Our team of dedicated and experienced attorneys handles all types of personal injury cases in Detroit, across Michigan and many other states securing the compensation our clients obtain to move on with their lives.
+To learn more about how we can help you, call us today at 800-783-0989 to schedule a free consultation.